 Combining academic knowledge and practical expertise, scientific approaches, and general management techniques with a special focus on strategic and functional operations, the MBA program enables graduates to blend conventional management strategies with aspects specific to NGOs and CSR.

-The programme is built around its participants’ diverse international and professional backgrounds.
+The program is built around its participants’ diverse international and professional backgrounds.
 The cooperative learning process thrives off interdisciplinary, intercultural exchange as well as diverse theoretical and practical approaches.

-The degree programme specifically refers to the “Agenda 2030 for sustainable development” and its 17 derived sustainable development goals (SDGs) and so reflects the defined core characteristics of universal validity, a comprehensive understanding of sustainability as well as the principle of global partnerships.
-Development issues are covered in many aspects by the curriculum in the degree programme.
+The degree program specifically refers to the “Agenda 2030 for sustainable development” and its 17 derived sustainable development goals (SDGs) and so reflects the defined core characteristics of universal validity, a comprehensive understanding of sustainability as well as the principle of global partnerships.
+Development issues are covered in many aspects by the curriculum in the degree program.

-The following structure provides outline of the curriculum’s modules:
+The following structure provides an outline of the curriculum’s modules:

 3. General Management

 ► 3rd SEMESTER

 (beginning of April until mid of July)

 As a preparatory course, the Academic Writing class provides the students with an overview of academic writing styles and refreshes knowledge about structure, referencing and academic tone.
 The course also treats common mistakes in academic writing and solutions on how to avoid them.